Manasitakalkar/Git.demo/README.md

 # Git.demo
-Demo for git and github class by delta
+Demo for git and github class by delta.